 The Practical Implications

 Talking about this is a lot of fun, but really it is no good if it does not lead to something productive.
 What are we going to do once we have given the lies a name?
 I will stop you right there because I thought the same thing.
 I started asking what good will this do by naming them.
 I failed to spend time with each of the lies.
 My first inclination when naming them was to go to war.
 I was ready to throw down without knowing much about each of the lies.
 It is much like going into battle without a battle plan.
 Building a house without blueprints.
 Quite simply it is foolish!

 Get to Know Your Enemy!

-If step one is naming the lies, step 2 would be to understand the lies.
+If step one is naming the lies, step 2 would be to understand your enemy.
 Much like in battle, it is wise to know and understand your enemy (the lies) before going into battle against them.
-Next up I’ll spend time explaining how to understand the lies.
+Next up I’ll spend time explaining how to get to know the lies.